University of Idaho settles lawsuit from sex assault victim

 U.S. District Judge David Nye dismissed the case Thursday after attorneys on both sides told the court they’d reached a settlement to end the lawsuit.
 The terms of the settlement were not included in the court documents.

-Neither University of Idaho spokeswoman Jodi Walker nor the woman’s attorney, Brook Cunningham, immediately responded to requests for comment from The Associated Press.
+University of Idaho spokeswoman Jodi Walker declined the comment on the case.
+The woman’s attorney, Brook Cunningham, did not immediately respond to requests for comment from The Associated Press.

 The University of Idaho has faced scrutiny in recent years for mishandling sexual assault complaints.
 Last year the school’s former athletic director Rob Spear was fired following an investigation into how school officials responded to several sexual assault and harassment claims made in 2013.
 In 2014, the university was among 55 colleges and universities under investigation by the U.S. Department of Education Office for Civil Rights for possible violations in the way it handled sexual violence and harassment complaints.